 - Butter - Both salted butter and unsalted butter work just fine.
 Olive oil can be substituted for the butter.

 - Flour - All-purpose flour, never self-rising flour.

 - Chicken Broth - I always make my broth from a chicken base instead of the bouillon granules.
 The granules tend to be stale and have much less flavor.
 My favorite base is the Better than Bouillon brand!
 You can also use cartons or cans of chicken broth or chicken stock.

 - Cheese - I use cheddar cheese or Colby jack cheese for this recipe.

-- Prepare the pie dough and roll dough out into a double crust.
+- Prepare the pie dough and roll the dough out into a double crust.

 - Line a 9-inch pie plate or pie dish with the bottom crust.
 Set aside.

-- Melt butter (2 Tbs) to sizzling over medium heat in a large skillet or medium soup pot.
+- Melt butter (2 Tbs) to sizzle over medium heat in a large skillet or medium soup pot.

 - Stir in ⅛ cup of flour and stir to make a paste.

 - Add 2 cups of chicken broth a little at a time, mixing well after each addition until all the broth is incorporated.

 - Stir in the potato cubes and simmer until the potatoes are mostly done.

 - Stir in the grated cheese and ham.
 Stir until smooth.

 - If you wanted to add some frozen peas, you could do so at this point.
 I personally like peas; I do not, however, like having to pick out peas from my kid's dinners.
 So I didn't add them.

 - Pour the pot pie filling into the prepared pie plate.